DICE-UNC/jargon/README.md

 #### Irods Jargon-core seems to compile and run without jglobus or com.claymore dependencies just fine #176

 Remove claymore and globus dependencies.
 This may be reintroduced in some fashion if/when dedicated Globus integration testing happens.
 For now GSI is not typically used but is planned for the future.

+#### Add version check for pam password with semicolon failing test 4.2+ #220

+For iRODS 4.2+ the escaping of PAM passwords with a ; is no longer done, as iRODS itself corrects this.
+The patch is still in place for iRODS 4.1 up to 4.2.